-Proof must be provided that key staff members (typically, Administrators and Director(s) of Nursing) are qualified under state regulations.
+- Proof must be provided that key staff members (typically, Administrators and Director(s) of Nursing) are qualified under state regulations.

 The amount of proof and the number of forms that states require to substantiate items 1-3 above varies greatly from state to state.
 Hence applications may be as long as 55 pages.

 Every state that requires a license application will also require a license inspection that will either be conducted by its own inspectors or by an Accrediting body.
 Eighteen states at present require that the licensure inspection take place before a license is issued.
 All other states will issue a provisional license or what is in effect a provisional license and then follow it up with an inspection visit.

-To get started with your home care license,
+To get started with your home health care license,